Oscillatory-like Expansion of a Fermionic Superfluid: Experiment

-{\bf Oscillatory expansion at unitarity.} The experimental setup has been described in our previous works{~\cite{XingCanYao2016,Chen2016PRA,Chen2016}}.
-We start with a mixture of $^6$Li and $^{41}$K atoms in an optically-plugged magnetic trap, where the $^6$Li atoms are sympathetically cooled by the $^{41}$K atoms.
+The experimental setup has been described in our previous works{~\cite{Pan2017,XingCanYao2016,Chen2016PRA,Chen2016}}.
+We start from a two-species magneto-optical trap of $^6$Li and $^{41}$K atoms.
+To achieve low temperature and high phase space density, D1 line gray molasses for $^{41}$K atoms and UV MOT for $^6$Li atoms are implemented, respectively.
+Then, both species are transferred to the magnetic quadrupole trap and adiabatically transported to a full-glass science cell with extremely high vacuum environment, where an optically plugged magnetic trap is used to confine the atom cloud.
+Next, forced radio-frequency (RF) evaporative cooling is applied on $^{41}$K atoms, while the $^6$Li atoms are cooled sympathetically.
 After the final radio-frequency (rf) "knife" of evaporation~\cite{Ketterle1996181}, the $^{41}$K atoms are exhausted and a pure $^6$Li cloud is prepared.
 Then about $2\times 10^7$ $^6$Li atoms with a temperature of about 50~$\mu$K are loaded into the cigar-shaped optical dipole trap (wavelength 1064~nm, $1/e^2$ beam waist 64~$\mu$m) and immediately transferred to the lowest hyperfine state by a $3$~ms Landau-Zener sweep~\cite{Shytov2004PRA}.
-Next, we adiabatically ramp the magnetic field $B$ to the unitary point with $B=834$~G, and apply several rf pulses to prepare a balanced mixture of the two lowest hyperfine states.
-Forced evaporative cooling is accomplished by exponentially reducing the depth of the dipole trap.
+Next, we adiabatically ramp the magnetic field $B$ to the unitary point at $B=832$~G~\cite{PhysRevLett.110.135301}, and apply several rf pulses to prepare a balanced mixture of the two lowest hyperfine states.
+Final evaporative cooling is accomplished by exponentially reducing the depth of the dipole trap.
 After a $3$~s evaporation, about $5\times10^6$ $^6$Li atoms at temperature $ T/T_F=0.06(1)$ are prepared.
 The radial confinement is mainly optical with final trap frequencies of $\omega_y=2\pi\times 211.9$~Hz and $\omega_z=2\pi \times 200.1$~Hz, where $y$ is the radial direction in the horizontal plane and $z$ is the gravity direction.
-The axial confinement ($x$ direction) is mainly provided by the magnetic field curvature with a trap frequency $\omega_x= 2\pi\times 16.5$~Hz at 834 G.
+The axial confinement ($x$ direction) is mainly provided by the magnetic field curvature with a trap frequency $\omega_x= 2\pi\times 16.5$~Hz at 832 G.